-* Yum's 11-year streak of double-digit profit growth in doubt
+* Yum's 11-year streak of double-digit profit growth in

 * China same-store sales drop 13 pct in March